klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 docker run -itd --name CONTAINER_NAME ubuntu
 ```

-``d`` refers to 'detach' (let the container runs in the background).
+``d`` refers to 'detach' (runs the container in the background).

 ### List Containers
 ```bash
 docker ps -a
 ```

-Should be able to list all the containers in the host machine.
+This should list all containers on the host machine.

-And we can see there is a difference in `status` between container created with `docker create` and `docker run`:
+And we can observe a difference in `status` between containers created with `docker create` and `docker run`:
-Containers created with `docker create` is only created and have not been running,
+Containers created with `docker create` are only created and not yet running,
-so the status is `created`;
+so their status is `created`;
-while containers created with `docker run` is not only created but also run,
+whereas containers created with `docker run` are both created and run,
-so the status is `up`.
+so their status is `up`.

-There is a  **container id** that can be used at running the container or terminate it.
+There is a **container ID** that can be used to run or terminate the container.

 ### Run Containers
 So,
-if the container is created with `docker create` then it has to be run before we can access it:
+if a container is created with `docker create`, it must be run before we can access it:

-We can use container ID to run the container:
+We can use the container ID to run the container:

 ```bash
 docker start "CONTAINER_ID"
 ```

 Or,
-if the container creates with a name,
+if the container was created with a name,
-we can use the name to run it:
+we can use that name to run it:

 ```bash
 docker start "CONTAINER_NAME"
 ```

-If the status of the container is `exit`,
+If the container's status is `exited`,
-it also has to be `start`ed to run before we can access it.
+it also needs to be `start`ed to run before we can access it.
 Use

 ```bash